pulpgrinder/passiflora/README.md

 * Tap/click outside the menu panels
 * Press **Escape**
 * Navigate back through all levels

-**Styling:** The menu's appearance is controlled by `src/www/passiflora/menu.css`.
-You can customize colours, sizes, transitions, etc. by editing this file.

 **Files:**

 * `src/www/passiflora/buildmenu.js` — menu logic (the `PassifloraMenu` IIFE)
-* `src/www/passiflora/menu.css` — menu styling
+* `src/www/passiflora/menu.css` — menu styling.
+You can customize colours, sizes, transitions, etc. by editing this file.

 Items prefixed with `*` in `menu.txt` are excluded from the sliding menu entirely — they only exist in the native menu bar (if there is one).